St-elin/AIRT/README.md

 This tool is under developing now.
 The script can do basic things already, but surely, It can do more!)

 From time to time I'll update repo with new features.
-Any contributors welcome! =)
+Any contributors are welcome! =)